 The program has been developed to be flexible and responsive to the unique needs of each business.
 There are however three broad stages that businesses might fall into, and each of these stages would require a different level of support from Council and its Support Partner.
 These are:

 - Early/conceptual - aspiring to make the transition to online sales and building an ecommerce website but have not made any tangible progress.

 - Mid - started but haven’t completed website or have launched ecommerce but are not getting any sales.

-Late - already have a website and doing okay but could do better.
+Late - already have a website and are looking to make improvements

 To be eligible to participate in the program businesses should meet the following criteria:

-Be a small independent retail business with a shopfront located in the Maitland Local Government Area, and a likelihood that your products will be successful at e-commerce sales.
+Be a small independent retail business with a shopfront located in the Maitland Local Government Area, with a likelihood that your products will be successful at ecommerce sales.

 - Agree to use using the Shopify ecommerce platform or willing to make the transition to Shopify.
 Where a transition to Shopify is not feasible, businesses may still be eligible receive support however this may be limited in scope.

 - A willingness to invest the time, resources and the costs associated with operating an ecommerce business and to participate in the program.

 While the program is intended to offer as much support as possible it’s important for businesses which are interested in participating in the program to understand there will be a significant amount of work required on their part for it to be successful.
 This may include: